-Kelli's Favorite Paint Colors - Part 2 - Accent Walls
+Kelli's Favorite Paint Colors - Accent Walls

 by Kelli Schulz

-In the past couple of months, the girls and I have been experimenting with painting our accent walls in the show room.
+We are always experimenting with painting our accent walls in the show room.

 I am asked quite regularly about my favorite wall colors and what, if any, formula I use when making my selections.
-In a past blog, Julie covered "our arsenal" of the most loved and used neutral colors of all time.
+In a past blog, we covered "our arsenal" of the most loved and used neutral colors of all time.
 These are my go-to's and are a perfect back drop for all of the accent colors that I will be sharing with you today.

 In the front of our store, the natural light from the large windows allow us to play with deeper saturated tones for accents.
 In most cases, an accent wall will look most natural when it is darker but still harmonizes with the other walls in your home.
 It should also relate well to your existing decor.